 Summary of Position:

-All employees of the Minnesota Land Trust are expected to embrace the ideals of diversity, equity, inclusion, and justice and incorporate DEIJ principles throughout their work.
-All employees are required to be familiar with the Land Trust’s current DEIJ plan.
+All employees of the Minnesota Land Trust are expected to embrace the ideals of our DEIJ plan and incorporate our DEIJ goals into their ongoing work.
+All employees should be familiar with the current DEIJ plan.

 Duties and Responsibilities: